bealloret/Regression-ML/README.md

 3) With 2 Feature Selection Methods implemented using Pipelines;
 3) With Feature Selection Methods implemented using Pipelines and Cross Validation Methods.

-Note: The dataset contains ordinal, categorical and numerical features that are encoded and/or imputed.
+/Note: The dataset contains ordinal, categorical and numerical features that are encoded and/or imputed.